-Appendix A - Road Safety Inspection Findings Location Plan
+Appendix A - Road Safety Inspection Findings Location Plan Appendix B - Road Safety Inspection Photographs Appendix C - Crash Reports Appendix D - Corrective Action Report (CAR)

-Appendix B - Road Safety Inspection Photographs
+Spencers Brook Road Slk 3.26 - 23.87 Road Safety Inspection

-Appendix C - Crash Reports

-Appendix D - Corrective Action Report (CAR)
+12 Page

-Criteria Option 1: Applicant's Preferred Transport Route Option 2: Council Preferred Transport Route Option 3: Spencers Brook Road / Trimmer Road Transport Route Option 4: Newcastle Road - via Northam Townsite Transport Route Distance and time Direct route and efficient time-wise.
+Criteria Option 1: Applicant's Preferred Transport Route Option 2: Council Preferred Transport Route Option 3: Spencers Brook Road / Trimmer Road Transport Route Option 4: Newcastle Road - via Northam Townsite Transport Route Distance and time Direct route and efficient time- wise.
 Longest route - the time component would see the loss of a trip between Perth-Northam each day.
 It would create significant additional time (labour) and transport costs.
-Rather than a driver being able to complete 2 return trips between the quarry and the Perth metropolitan region a day, if is expected that a driver would only be able to complete 1.5 trips a day.
-Shortest route however may not be the most efficient due to no right turn bay and no left turn bay at the intersection of Trimmer Road / Great Eastern Highway and given the standard of Trimmer Road.
-Expect considerable time delays getting trucks through the Northam townsite.
+Rather than a driver being able to complete 2 return trips between the quarry and the Perth metropolitan region a day.
+It is expected that a driver would only be able to complete 1.5 trips a day. due to no right turn bay and no left turn bay at the intersection of Trimmer Road / Expect considerable time delays getting trucks through the Northam townsite.
 Practicality of RAV access Addressed, given the quarry adjoins Spencers Brook Road which is a RAV3 route.
 Not practical due to slopes between the quarry and Northam-York Road and inadequate geometry.
 Trimmer Road is a RAV2 route.
-While noting there is some existing RAV routes in the town at the moment, it is unlikely that Main Roads Western Australia would approve an additiona RAV route through the Northam townsite.
+While noting there is some existing RAV routes in the town at the moment, it is unlikely that Main Roads Western Australia would approve an additional RAV route through the Northam townsite.
 Project viability for applicant The most viable option.
 Not viable - the project would not proceed due to excessive costs to construct a lengthy private road of 11 kilometres to RAV Possibly viable if RAV3 were available.
 Not viable - as limited to only as- of-right vehicles.
 This would create significant additional time (labour) and transport costs.